Upcoming IPOs for 2019

 Airbnb IPO ($31 billion)

 Airbnb’s chief executive and co-founder, Brian Chesky, has signalled the intent to take the company public in 2019, although some reports suggest it is considering undertaking an unconventional direct listing as music streaming site Spotify did.
-It is thought that the departure of chief financial officer Laurence Tosi, earlier this year, was caused by his disagreement with Chesky’s decision to postpone the IPO beyond 2018 (and is yet to be replaced).
+It is thought that the departure of chief financial officer Laurence Tosi, earlier this year, was caused by his disagreement with Chesky’s decision to postpone the IPO beyond 2018.
+After a 10-month search, Airbnb tapped a senior Amazon executive as his replacement.
+Dave Stephenson, who was vice-president and CFO of the e-commerce giant’s global website sales, is seen as a key appointment ahead of any IPO.

 The firm, an online marketplace that allows people to rent out accommodation on a short-term basis, has raised $4.4 billion as a private company.
-Airbnb is thought to be on course to make $4 billion in annual revenue in 2018 and profitable at the earnings before interest, tax, depreciation and amortisation (Ebitda) level.
+Airbnb is thought to have made around $4 billion in annual revenue in 2018 and profitable at the earnings before interest, tax, depreciation and amortisation (Ebitda) level.
+The firm made its first profit at the Ebitda level in 2017.

 Lyft IPO ($15 billion)

-Winning the race to launch an IPO first, a more modest valuation and a less-dented reputation could give the company an advantage over its bigger rival.
+Whoever lists first will gain a first-mover advantage and act as a benchmark for the other, although Lyft co-founder John Zimmer recently said he was not racing with Uber to launch an IPO first.
+But Lyft’s more modest valuation and a less-dented reputation could give the company an advantage over its bigger rival.

 Pinterest IPO ($13-$15 billion)

-The investment case could split investors: the model means Pinterest could emerge as the competition in online advertising that the duopoly of Facebook and Google need, but many won’t fancy its chances against such formidable competition.
-But its older user base (the majority is thought to be mothers) could provide it with a USP.
+Although value is being attributed to the company’s insights in mobile search it still holds a tiny proportion of digital advertising revenues versus incumbents like Facebook and Google.
+The investment case could split investors: the model means Pinterest could emerge as the competition in online advertising that the digital duopoly needs, but many won’t fancy its chances against such formidable competition.
+However, its older user base (the majority is thought to be mothers) could provide it with a USP.

 Rackspace IPO ($10 billion)